akhiltak/inspirational-quotes/README.md

 # inspirational-quotes

-Displays inspirational quotes in a rails app with changing quotes and background
+Displays inspirational quotes in a rails app with changing quotes and background in full-screen mode

 Project description: